pookjw/Kerberos_Algorithm_Swift/README.md

 - messageE : messageE from the previous step

-- messageG : another Authenticator (Client ID) encrypted using Server Session key
+- messageG : another Authenticator (Client ID, timestamp) encrypted using Server Session key

  These are combined on Token4.

 5. SS decrypts messageE using Server secret key and gets Server Session Key.
 Using this Server Session Key, SS decrypts messageG and compare Client ID.
 If match,

-- messageH : timestamp encrypted using Server Session Key.
+- messageH : the timestamp found in messageG

 This is called on Token5.